vmware-archive/hillview/README.md

 ![Hillview project logo](hillview-logo.png)

-# Hillview

-A big data spreadsheet.
+Hillview: a big data spreadsheet.

 Here is a [short video](https://1drv.ms/v/s!AlywK8G1COQ_jaNkYmIRJyeSuvPeLA) of an early version of the system.

 ## Dependences